Allan Slaight: English radio waves

-Slaight's purpose in relocating to England was to co-found a consulting firm for the communications field in terms of sales, merchandising and advertising of what would be, a burgeoning field in English commercial radio.
+Slaight relocated to England to co-found a consulting firm specializing in sales, merchandising, and advertising within the emerging English commercial radio sector.

-But the acceptance of commercial radio was still years away in England and Slaight returned to Toronto in 1967.

 Canadian companies (1967–1984)

-Slaight returned to Toronto in 1967 with a renewed passion to own his own radio station.
+Slaight returned to Toronto in 1967, with a renewed passion to own his own radio station.
 Upon his return, he formed Allan Slaight Limited, a company engaged in advertising and communications.
-He then established a strategic partnership with Stephens & Towndrow for his company to act as consultants in Programming, Sales and Marketing.
-Stephens and Towndrow was a sales firm that placed commercials with radio and TV stations.
+He then established a strategic partnership with Stephens & Towndrow, a sales firm that placed commercials with radio and TV stations, for his company to act as consultants in Programming, Sales and Marketing.
 They represented 18 AM and FM radio stations throughout Canada and had been acquired by Canadian broadcasters from CBS Radio.
 By September of that same year, Stephens & Towndrow publicly announced that Slaight was to be appointed President and Managing Director.

 Slaight Broadcasting Ltd.

-In 1970, Allan Slaight founded Slaight Broadcasting Ltd. and raised $2.5 million to buy a radio station CFGM-1310 AM (previously known under the call sign CJRH and now known as CFMJ:AM 640).
-Slaight had put a second mortgage on his house and sought out investment partners including Gordon Lightfoot, by guaranteeing them a generous return on investment should they back him.
+In 1970, Slaight founded Slaight Broadcasting Ltd. and bought CFGM-1310 AM (previously known under the call sign CJRH and now known as CFMJ:AM 640) from owners John Graham and Stewart Coxford. for $2.5 million.
+In order to raise the necessary funds, Slaight put a second mortgage on his house and sought out investment partners including Gordon Lightfoot, guaranteeing them a generous return on investment should they back him.
+The following year, Allan Slaight took ownership of CFGM, which was Canada's first full-time country and western music station.

-On December 14, 1970, approval was given for Slaight Broadcasting Ltd. to purchase CFGM Broadcasting Ltd. from owners John Graham and Stewart Coxford.
-The following year in 1971, Allan Slaight took ownership of CFGM.
-CFGM, at the time, was Canada's first full-time country and western music station.
-It wasn't until an application was made in 1976 that CFMJ's frequency was moved to 1320 kHz.

 On July 13, 1972, Slaight was granted permission by Canadian Radio-television and Telecommunications Commission (CRTC) to acquire 80 per cent holdings of Montreal-based station CFOX-AM.
 Upon ownership, Slaight changed the format to "new country music" to match CFGM.

 After receiving federal permission on May 22, 1973, Slaight Broadcasting Ltd. merged with IWC Communications (originally Industrial Wire and Cable) on July 1, 1973.
 The merger resulted in Slaight acquiring other cable media systems in Mississauga, Barrie, Orillia, and Sarnia-based radio station CHOK, while retaining CFGM Broadcasting Ltd. and Radio CFOX Inc. Slaight had previously bought into IWC in 1970, becoming a shareholder.
 CFGM Broadcasting Ltd continued as a subsidiary of IWC Communications Ltd.